As a parent/guardian, you may be interested in exploring the different parts of the Summit Learning Platform your child works with daily.

 You can always see more information about a Project by clicking on the Project name from the Week, Year, or the Progress sections.
 Each Project page provides the following information:

-- Essential Question: Key questions that students are answering or exploring within the Project
+- Essential Question: Key questions students are answering or exploring within the Project

 - Enduring Understanding: Key insights from the Project, which generally apply to multiple topics and situations

-- Description: Background on the Project and a general overview of what the student will be doing throughout the Project
+- Description: Background on the Project and a general overview of what the student will be learning throughout the Project

-- Cognitive Skills: Deeper learning, critical thinking, communication, and problem-solving skills students will need to apply throughout the Project, with opportunities to receive feedback on their progress
+- Cognitive Skills: Deeper learning, critical thinking, communication, and problem-solving skills students will need to apply throughout the Project